-The fall bakery is open every day during the fall season and sells homemade treats like different flavored donuts (made fresh every morning), caramel apples, apple crisp, turnovers, and pie.
+The fall bakery is open every day during the fall season and sells homemade treats like different flavored donuts (made fresh every morning), caramel apples, apple crisps, turnovers, and pie.
 Some treats are only available on the weekends.
-On a chilly day, grab a hot cup of coffee (made using Berres Brothers beans, a Wisconsin roastery), or a hot apple cider.
+Grab a hot cup of coffee (made using Berres Brothers beans, a Wisconsin roastery) or a hot apple cider on a chilly day.

 - Address: 2713 S Hayner Rd, Janesville, WI 53548